vkbo/OsirisAnalysis/Readme.txt

   - Momentum.PhaseSpace now accepts Slice and SliceDim as input parameter.
 The calculation is only made in the region defined by these slice parameters.
   - Species names can now have a one digit number appended to them, so ElectronBeam1 and EB1 are valid names.
+  - Some grid diagnostics options are now supported.
+2D slices of 3D data is supported throughout, line data is supported in core objects, and so is time and space averages.

   Version 1.4.2
   *************